awhlice/hello-world/README.md

 # hello-world
-- created an open source repository
+- created open source repository
-- started and managed a new branch
+- started and managed new branch
-- changed a file and committed those changes to GitHub
+- changed file and committed changes to github
-- opened and merged a Pull Request
+- opened and merged pull request